Latest News

 FLUCTUATING HOPES

 In a report published on Monday, Vortexa reported that "the vessel halted AIS transmittals on 3 May prior to a 'dark inbound transit of Strait of Hormuz".
 AIS (Automatic Identification System) is used to track the location of ships.
-Some vessels turn off AIS when they are trying to cross the strait.
+Some vessels turn off AIS when they are trying to cross strait.

-He said that while such movements were not new, they reflected fluctuating hopes of a reopening the strait as well as a wider peace deal.
+He said that while such movements were not new, they reflected fluctuating hopes of a reopening the strait as well as a "broader peace agreement".

-Al Hamra returned to?the Strait last week after delivering cargo from Das Island?to India.
+Al Hamra returned to the strait last week after delivering cargo from Das Island to India.

-Around May 25-27, Al Areesh Al Khuwair Al Marrouna (all controlled by QatarEnergy) began moving towards the strait from waters near India and Sri Lanka.
+Around May 25-27, Al Areesh Al Khuwair Al Marrouna (all controlled by QatarEnergy) began moving towards the strait from the waters near India and Sri Lanka.

 (source: Reuters)